 - This may only be the beginning.
 Texas Attorney General Ken Paxton filed his own lawsuit the day after Abbott signed SB 4, requesting a federal court declare the new law constitutional — a move taken in hopes of curbing further pushback from those against SB 4.
 A court in Austin is considering Paxton's request Thursday.
 A lot can happen between now and Sept.
 1, but for Monday's hearing, "expect a long day," per Aguilar.

 Read related Tribune coverage:

-The Houston City Council voted 10–6 Wednesday morning to join a growing lawsuit against Senate Bill 4, an immigration enforcement law that allows peace officers to question the immigration status of people they legally detain. [link]
+The Houston City Council voted 10–6 Wednesday morning to join a growing lawsuit against Senate Bill 4, an immigration enforcement law that allows peace officers to question the immigration status of people they legally detain.
+[Full story]

-The Justice Department filed a statement of interest in the federal court case over Texas' Senate Bill 4, arguing that the state is within its rights to adopt the anti-"sanctuary cities" law. [link]
+The Justice Department filed a statement of interest in the federal court case over Texas' Senate Bill 4, arguing that the state is within its rights to adopt the anti-"sanctuary cities" law.
+[Full story]